fmerg/pymerkle/USAGE.md

 of encrypted data in mutual and quasi zero-knowledge fashion.

-_Note_: Merkle-proofs are *not* exactly zero-knowledge proofs, since they require one or two leaf-checksum to be included in the path of hashes.
-In the case of audit-proof, one of these checksums is already known to the client, whereas in the case of consistency-proofs only one leaf-checksum needs be releaved.
+_Note_: Merkle-proofs are *not* exactly zero-knowledge proofs, since they require one or two leaf checksum to be included in the path of hashes.
+In the case of audit-proof, one of these checksums is already known to the client, whereas in the case of consistency-proofs only one leaf checksum needs be releaved.
 In other words, Merkle-proofs are zero-knowledge except for the publication of *one* checksum.